adutra/goalesce/README.md

 ]
 ```

-### Coalescing structs
+### Merging structs

-When both structs are non-zero-values, the default behavior is to coalesce the two structs field by field, recursively
+When both structs are non-zero-values, the default behavior is to merge the two structs field by field, recursively
-coalescing their values.
+merging their values.

 ```go
 type User struct {